The Best Definition Of Patriotism

 The logical function of a state is to serve the

 individual participants by making their lives better.
 The logical relationship

-between participants and the state is no more than a practical contractual
+between participants and the state should be at best a practical, highly beneficial contractual

 relationship.
 And the attitude of individuals committing themselves to participate

 in a state should be the same sensible attitude of watchful self-interest

 that they take into any contractual deal.
 A commitment to blind (even eagerly suicidal) patriotic

 fervor is the kind of deceptive sub-paragraph any smart person should cross

 OFF a contract before signing to avoid being cheated or cynically discarded.